Easy Street and Pleasant Meadows — tract homes in Pleasanton (1972)

 A vintage July 1974 advertisement announces the grand opening of Easy Street, a new home community in Pleasanton's Del Prado neighborhood.
 Promoted as “the new home community with everything going for it,” the ad highlights four distinct home designs priced from $42,490 to $45,490—reflecting the era’s optimism and suburban growth.

-A second phase followed in late 1973, with 37 additional homes and four new models.
-Curiously, these model homes were left unfurnished.
+The first preview opening came in June 1972, with four model homes on Hansen Drive near Hopyard Road.
+The model homes were left unfurnished.
 Standard-Pacific claimed this would help buyers better imagine their own furniture inside.
 A surprising strategy, especially considering how essential staging is in modern home sales.
+That year, 19 homes were built and sold before Pleasanton’s housing moratorium took effect—an early success.

 Sales were sluggish due to high interest rates, and by 1975, Standard-Pacific began offering discounts up to $3,000 to attract buyers.